Modern CSS Layout Extensions

 Requirements:

-- Use a grid with auto-fit and minmax()
+- Use minmax() with either auto-fit or auto-fill

-- Use clamp() for responsive spacing or sizing
+- Use clamp() for at least one spacing or typography value

 Stretch Goals (Optional):